Skip to footer content

 USING IRONXL

 Working with CSV files is a common task for .NET developers, whether you're importing sales reports, processing inventory, or syncing customer records.
 Converting a CSV file into a DataTable makes it easy to manipulate, analyze, or insert into a database table.
-The IronXL library provides a robust solution for handling Excel and CSV operations in C# applications.
+The IronXL library provides a full-featured solution for handling Excel and CSV operations in C# applications -- no Excel installation required.

-Reading CSV files in C# can be tricky—large files, different delimiters, or embedded commas often require complex parsing or Excel.
-IronXL simplifies this: with just a few lines of code, you can read CSV files from any file path, convert them into a DataTable with proper column headers, and prepare them for bulk database operations—all without Excel.
-This approach is particularly useful when working with Excel in C# without Interop.
+Reading CSV files in C# can be tricky.
+Large files, different delimiters, or embedded commas often require complex parsing logic.
+IronXL simplifies this: with just a few lines of code, you can read CSV files from any file path, convert them into a DataTable with proper column headers, and prepare them for bulk database operations.
+This approach is particularly useful when working with Excel data in C#.

 • Load a CSV file into a DataTable in C# using IronXL's CSV reading capabilities